-Upwelling as a driver of high skeletal productivity?
+3.5 Upwelling as a driver of high skeletal productivity?

-Enhanced upwelling peripheral to the Florida platform causing cool and nutrient enriched waters to flush the platform was suggested earlier as a cause for high skeletal productivity during the Pliocene and Pleistocene interglacials.
-This reconstruction was based on taxonomical, paleoecological and taphonomical data, whereas stable isotope evidence found in molluscan shells remains inconclusive (Allmon, 2001; Allmon et al., 1996, 1995; Emslie and Morgan, 1994; Jones and Allmon, 1995).
-In contrast to earlier work, we use a positive correlation of bulk δ^{18} O and bulk δ^{13} C as a signature of upwelling (Figs. 3 and 10), which documents the combined effects of SST cooling and enhanced organic productivity on skeletal carbonate production (Berger and Vincent, 1986).
-The δ^{13} C in corals is controlled by a number of factors, and the identification of single factors driving z-coral δ^{13} C is not currently possible (Swart, 1983).
+Enhanced upwelling peripheral to the Florida platform causing cool and nutrient-enriched waters to flush the platform was suggested earlier as a cause for high skeletal productivity during the Pliocene and Pleistocene interglacials.
+This reconstruction was based on taxonomical, paleoecological and taphonomical data (Allmon, 2001; Allmon et al., 1995, 1996; Emslie and Morgan, 1994; Jones and Allmon, 1995).
+Most conspicuous is the occurrence of the cormorant bed from the Pliocene, illustrating events of mass mortality in seabirds depending on upwelling (Emslie and Morgan, 1994).
+For the cormorant bed we tend to infer the upwelling to have been intermittent.
+Stable isotope evidence found in molluscan shells, however, remains inconclusive with regard to the origin of high productivity (Jones and Allmon, 1995; Tao and Grossman.
+2010).
+In contrast to earlier work, we use a positive correlation of bulk δ^{18} O and bulk δ^{13} C as a signature of upwelling (Figs. 3, 10), which documents the combined effects of SST cooling and enhanced organic productivity on skeletal carbonate production (Berger and Vincent, 1986).
+The δ^{13} C in corals is controlled by a number of factors, and the identification of single factors driving z coral δ^{13} C is not currently possible (Swart, 1983).
 Most important are the activity of the photosymbionts relative to heterotrophic feeding (P/H ratio) and δ^{13} C of the DIC in ambient seawater (Klaus et al., 2013; Swart, 1983; Swart et al., 2010).
 Organic production by zooxanthellae and plankton preferentially consumes 12C, driving coral skeletal δ^{13} C towards more positive values (Berger and Vincent, 1986; Swart, 1983).
-A positive bulk skeletal δ^{13} C will, therefore, reflect either a high longerterm P/H ratio, organic production, or a combination of both, and specimens displaying positive bulk skeletal δ^{13} C in conjunction with positive bulk δ^{18} O values will correspondingly reflect increased photosymbiont activity during cool years or prolonged upwelling.
+A positive bulk skeletal δ^{13} C will, therefore, reflect either a high longer-term P/H ratio, organic production, or a combination of both, and specimens displaying positive bulk skeletal δ^{13} C in conjunction with positive bulk δ^{18} O values will correspondingly reflect increased photosymbiont activity during cool years or prolonged upwelling.
 In order to sort out the principal driving mechanism, we have identified two endmember scenarios in the isotope and calcification data (Fig. 10).
-Endmember 1 is represented by z-corals with the most negative bulk δ^{18} O and $\bar{\delta}^{13}$ C values, low $\Delta \delta^{18}$ O and positive correlation of the subannually resolved δ^{18} O and δ^{13} C data (positive r).
-We suggest it to represent a hot water situation with low organic productivity and low seasonality; maximum organic productivity occurred during winter.
-Skeletal extension rates were low, bulk density high, and calcifications rates were low; the HDB formed during summer, likely in parallel with lowest extension rates.
+Endmember 1 is represented by z corals with the most negative bulk δ^{18} O and δ^{13} C values, low $\Delta \delta^{18}$ O and positive correlation of the sub-annually resolved δ^{18} O and δ^{13} C data (positive r).
+We suggest endmember scenario 1 to represent a hot water situation with low organic productivity and low seasonality; maximum organic productivity occurred during winter.
+Annual skeletal extension rates were low, bulk density high, and bulk calcifications rates were low; the HDB formed during summer, likely in parallel with lowest extension rates.
 Endmember 2 has the most positive bulk δ^{18} O and δ^{13} C values, high $\Delta \delta^{18}$ O and negative r.
-Skeletal extensions rates were high but bulk density low; calcification rates were high as well, and the HDB formed during winter.
+Annual skeletal extensions rates were high but bulk density low; annual calcification rates were high as well, and the HDB formed during winter.
 Relative to endmember 1, it represents a more temperate situation with high bulk organic productivity and high temperature seasonality; maximum organic production occurred during summer (Fig. 10).